Last Updated: July 30, 2024

 What Is Dave Foley's Net Worth?

-Dave Foley is a Canadian comedian, actor, writer, producer, and director who has a net worth of -$500 thousand.
-Unfortunately that is indeed a negative net worth.
-Dave has famously been embroiled in an ugly financial battle with his ex-wife for over a decade.
-Much more on that situation later in this article.
+Dave Foley is a Canadian comedian, actor, writer, producer, and director who has a net worth of $1.5 million.
+If you were expecting a higher net worth, Unfortunately, Dave was famously embroiled in an ugly financial battle with his ex-wife for over a decade.
+Much more on that situation in the next section below.

 Foley is best known for co-founding the comedy group The Kids in the Hall and for starring as Dave Nelson on the critically-acclaimed NBC sitcom "NewsRadio" (1995–1999).
 Dave also played Bob / Dr. Moore on TV Land's "Hot in Cleveland" (2010; 2013–2015), Dave Lyons on CTV's "Spun Out" (2014–2015), and Pat Hein on "Dr. Ken" (2015–2017).
 He has more than 150 acting credits to his name, including the films "The Wrong Guy" (1997), "My Boss's Daughter" (2003), and "Netherbeast Incorporated" (2007) and the television series "Will & Grace" (2004), "Robson Arms" (2008), "How to Be a Gentleman" (2011–2012), and "The Middle" (2012–2018).